SKULL1313/SKULL1313/README.md

 - 👋 Hi, I’m Ryan
-- 👀 I’m interested in ...
+- 👀 I’m interested in DATA, Cybersecurity, Tech
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Artificial Intelligence
 - 💞️ I’m looking to collaborate on Data Science Projects
-- 📫 How to reach me : here
+- 📫 How to reach me : www.linkedin.com/in/ryan-kemajou

 <!---
 SKULL1313/SKULL1313 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.